sillyhatday/Toyota-Headlamp-retract-control/readme.md

 ### Basic Operation:

+This is only applicable to the MK1a model of AW11.
+Years 1984-1986.

-Tail lights on does not raise the head lamps.
-Tail lamps on grounds pin 6.
+When tails lights are switched on with the dashboard knob, the head lamps do not raise up.
+In this position, the dashboard switch grounds pin 6 on the module connector.
+Turning the dashboard switch further to the "head lamp on" position, raises the head lamps and powers the bulbs.
+The switch grounds pin 6 and 8 on the connector.
+Moving the switch on the dash board to the "hold" position switches off the head lamp bulbs and leaves them in the raised position.
+The switch releases pin 8 from ground and pin 6 remains grounded, while turning off all lights.
+Going back to head lamps position will switch the bulbs back on.
+Switching to the tail lamps position will switch the head lamps off again while keeping the head lamps raised.
+This is because pin 6 is still grounded.
-When head lamps are switched on pin 6 & 8 are grounded.
-This raises the head lamps.
+The head lamps will only go down when pin 6 is released from ground.
+This is in the off position.

-Switching to head lamp hold position un-grounds pin 8 and ties back to 12v through the headlamp relay coil.
-Swtiching to tail lamps, pin 8 is as above and pin 6 stays grounded.
-Keeping lamps in the up position.
+There is no down signal pin.
+The down command is handled automatically.
+As soon as the headlamps are fully up, the limit switch for down is triggered and the lamps will go down if pin 6 is not grounded.

-Pin 8 is head lamps up/down request input from “retractor module” Pin 6 is head lamps hold position. (disables head lamps down output)
+Pin 8 is head lamps up/down request input.
+The is controlled by the head lamp switch on the dash board.
+Pin 6 is head lamps hold position (disables head lamps down output).
+Also controlled by the head lamp switch.

 Even though both headlamp actuate at the same time there is a relay for each light.
 This allows them to move at different speeds and still rest in the same position.
-If one lamp was in position first, then the other would be stuck in the position it was in when the first got into position.
+If one lamp was in position first, then the other would be stuck in the position it was in when the first on got into the fully up position.
-The head lamps cannot reverse direction.
-The motor runs in one direction only.
-To go back up they must go all the way down first, the same is true for the opposite.
-This is due to the limit/encoder wheel system used for positioning.
-It would also lower cost by not implementing a reversing circuit.
+The head lamps cannot run in reverse direction.
+The head lamp motor runs in one direction only.
+To go down they must go all the way up first, the same is true for the opposite.
+This is due to the limit/encoder wheel system used.
-Pin 7 output is switched on by providing a signal to pin 8 input.
-This input is controlled by the headlight switch on the dashboard cluster.

 ### Technical Operation: